karatelabs/karate/README.md

 // except the ones tagged as @ignore
 ```

+> Note that any `plugins` specified on the [`@CucumberOptions`](https://cucumber.io/docs/reference/jvm) annotation will be ignored when using `@RunWith(Karate.class)`, because Karate's execution life-cycle is not compatible with 'native' Cucumber reports.
+This is not a limitation of Karate at all - as for API tests, you will only ever need the [parallel report](#test-reports) (which also produces standard JUnit and Cucumber-JSON output) or the [HTML report](#junit-html-report).

-> For TestNG: The `@CucumberOptions` annotation can be used the same way.
+For TestNG, the `@CucumberOptions` annotation can be used the same way as for JUnit.

 ## Command Line
 Normally in dev mode, you will use your IDE to run a `*.feature` file directly or via the companion 'runner' JUnit Java class.
 When you have a 'runner' class in place, it would be possible to run it from the command-line as well.